laraklopper/Web-responsive-periodic-table/README.md

 # Web-responsive-periodic-table
-Web responsive periodic in HTML and CSS
+Web responsive periodic table created using in HTML and CSS